Businesses: Goodwill and intellectual property rights: Goodwill and intellectual property rights: Goodwill: ownership of goodwill

 ……goodwill is inseparable from the business to which it adds value and exists where the business is carried on.

-The same proposition is stated clearly in Halsbury’s Laws of England, Volume 35 at paragraph 1208:
+The same proposition is stated clearly in Halsbury’s Laws of England, Volume 35 of the 4th edition at paragraph 1208:

 Goodwill is not a thing which can be separated and dealt with apart from the business out of which it arises……